ksurasura/Capstone-2-NLP---Classify-Fake-News-/README.md

 ## Model used

-Used low-code Python library, PyCaret to see the performances of different models and then tune the hyper-parameters and see the performance of the tuned models
+Used low-code Python library, PyCaret to see the performances of different models and then tune the hyper-parameters (if required) and see the performance of the tuned models

 ## Result

-Best performing model: **Extreme Gradient Boosting** Achieved **Accuracy** of **99.53%**
+Best performing model: **Ridge Classifier**
+Achieved **Accuracy** of **97.72%**